ajaycheenath/abs/README.md

 #### Version 0.7 - Load landing page as fast as possible.

-When we bundle all JS resources as one JS bundle, the bundle was getting bigger and bigger in size, as and when we add new features.
+When we bundle all JS resources as one JS bundle, the bundle was getting bigger and bigger in size, and then when we add new features size also will be keep increasing.
 And if that bundle is also responsible for rendering initial screen, the page load time will be depending on the size of your bundle size.

 But this issue is only for the first time page loading, afterwards rendering will be super fast.

 ###### Is this okay?
-Usually this is not a big issue for "returning" users, as they already aware of the website and okay to wait till the page loads, also decent change resources are already cached in their browers and loading files again may not be required.
+Usually this is not a big issue for "returning" users, as they already aware of the your website and okay to wait till the page loads, also decent chance resources might have already cached in their browers and loading files again may not be required.

 But this is BIG BIG problem when a new user land on your website, and wait long time for seeing the landing page.
 Trust me, users get pissed off for this..